FurryCoders/FALocalRepo/README.md

     * E - Extras full<br>
     Like partial but also searches for 'username' in the descriptions

+    Sections can be omitted if 'Update' option is used

 3. `Insert options: `<br>
 Last field is reserved for options.
 These can be:
     * Y - Sync<br>
     Stops download when a submission already present in the user database entry is encountered
     * U - Update<br>
     Reads usernames from the database and downloads new submissions in the respective sections.
-This option can be used without specifying a users or sections, if either is specified then the uodatewill belimited to those user/s and/or section/s.
+This option can be used without specifying users or sections, if either is specified then the update will be limited to those user/s and/or section/s.
     * F - Force<br>
     Prevents update and sync from stopping download at the first already present submission.
 Download stops at the first downloaded submission from page 3 included
     * A - All<br>
     Like 'F' but it will prevent interrupting download for the whole section (this means **ALL** pages from each user will be checked, only use for a limited ammount of users)

 ## Cookies
 The script needs to use cookies from a login session to successfully connect to FA.
 These cookies need to be in json format and can be easily extracted from Firefox/Chrome/Opera/Vivaldi/etc... using extensions or  manually.
-The value must be wirtten in a file named FA.cookies<br>
+The value must be written in a file named FA.cookies<br>
 What follows is an example cookie (not working).
 ```json
 [